phazonoverload/nexmonaut/README.md

 ## `nexmonaut sms <message>`

-This command will take the message you pass as an argument and the requested to/from numbers and send a message using Nexmo.
+This command will take the message you pass as an argument and the requested to/from numbers and send a message using Nexmo

 Don't prepend phone numbers with a + or 00 - for a UK number the format should be something like `447496012345`